zhongzachary/sonoma-screen-savers/README.md

 # sonoma-screen-savers
-All the aerial screen savers from macOS Sonoma, with links to apple.com.
+All the aerial screen savers from macOS Sonoma.

-Feel free to click through each before downloading them (as they can take a large amount of storage, totaling over 50GB).
+Feel free to click through each before downloading them in your System Settings (as they can take a large amount of storage, totaling over 50GB).

-Links to each of the categories:
+Unfortunately, the preview images can't be rendered in Github, but I prepare a [Google Sheets](https://docs.google.com/spreadsheets/d/1ZjkPVrAUfrg8AuqnCbIfQ52EA-IQIe01h7I1On7-E8k/edit?usp=sharing) that can render those images directly.

+Alternative, you can use the following links to access the preview images and the full videos for all aerial screen savers in macOS Sonoma:
 - [Landscape](#landscape)
 - [Cityscape](#cityscape)
 - [Underwater](#underwater)
 - [Earth](#earth)

-Unfortunately, Github can't render the preview images from apple.com's links, so you will have to click through each of them.
+(It goes without saying that all the photos and videos are own by Apple and I don't store any of these photos or videos except when using as my Mac's desktop pictures and screen savers.
+The following tables and the accompanied Google Sheets only contain the links to these assets that are stored in Apple's server.)

 ## Landscape
 | Name                        | Asset ID                             | Preview Image                                                                                                                                                                                    | Full Video                                                                                                                                                                                                                    |